Time for a rethink

 Leaving appropriate cleaning consumables alongside screens and pens is a good starting point.
 Frequently these devices are interacted with via a stylus or smart-pen, so organisations have the option of providing frequent users with their own which they take with them from room to room.
 Another option is to wirelessly connect and interact with these devices using the participants’ own device thereby minimising the associated risks.

-So, now we have pictures, what about the sound?
+So, now we have images, what about the sound?
 Most medium to large meeting spaces require some form of audio reinforcement that includes amplifiers, speakers and microphones.
 On the whole, these systems are passive and rarely come into physical content with meeting participants with the possible exception of microphones.
 Lectern and lapel mics can be easily replaced with fixed ceiling microphones which can deliver very similar results, although careful consideration is needed on their location for optimal results.
 Many systems now incorporate sophisticated software control of pickup patterns, sometimes in combination with sound masking technology, however placing the microphones in the right position from the start means these capabilities enhance the audio rather than fighting to make it work.

 Touch screen controllers are the central component in many meeting rooms around the world.
-Regarded as crucial to any medium-large integrated AV system these devices are now likely to be a contamination concern to anybody using a meeting room.
+Regarded as crucial to any medium-large integrated AV system, these devices are now likely to be a contamination concern to anybody using a meeting room.

 Providing appropriate cleaning resources reduces risks but may not entirely remove them.
 What if meeting participants could verbally instruct the meeting room to operate as they wished, switching source inputs, setting up video calls, turning up the volume and altering the room lighting?
 Voice control devices are being deployed in meeting rooms to make them easier to use, but they could play a pivotal role in maintaining the operational capabilities of the room while reducing the possibility of cross-contamination.
 These solutions can often be installed alongside existing control solutions thereby giving participants a choice of control device.
 It’s important to address that there have been concerns regarding the privacy and security of placing these in meeting rooms as many are reliant on internet-based services, similar to their consumer equivalents, where there have been reports of privacy breaches.
 Appropriately installed and configured these devices used under internal governance guidance could prove vital in opening up meeting spaces.